Jensic/php-2/README.md

 # php-2
-A school project learning php
+A school project learning php.
+A simple login system.